GirishSaundarkar/GirishSaundarkar/README.md

 - 👋 Hi, I’m @GirishSaundarkar
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... react
+💻 I'm a developer with expertise in:
+  - JavaScript (JS)
+  - CSS
+  - HTML
+  - Node.js
+  - MongoDB
+  - MySQL
+  - Backend Development

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... gsaundarkar@gmail.com